leela001/to-do-app/README.md

 ## Features

 ## Task Management
+- JWT Authorization: Implemented JWT-based authorization to secure user authentication and task management functionalities.
+- Login and Signup Pages: Developed pages for user login and signup, enabling users to create and access their accounts.
+- Task Management: Enabled users to create, update, and delete tasks, with permissions enforced based on user authorization.
+- Task Filtering: Implemented filtering to display tasks belonging only to the logged-in user.
+- Session Management: Implemented automatic logout functionality to handle scenarios where users accidentally refresh the page during task creation.
 - Create Tasks: Use the provided form to create tasks by providing details such as title and status.
 Click the 'Create' button to add a new task.
 - Edit Tasks: Change the status of tasks using the pencil icon.
 Only the status can be modified during editing; other fields are disabled.
 - Delete Tasks: Remove tasks from the list using the trash icon.